 - According to A Caledonian Feast by Annette Hope (Grafton Books, 1989), Scotch eggs were an Indian export in the early 19th century, along with curry and kedgeree.
 The dish was first mentioned by Meg Dods, circa 1830, in one of her recipe collections.
 Annette Hope continues: ‘It bears an odd similarity _ striking though probably coincidental _ with an Indian dish called Nargis Kofta, which consists of hard-boiled eggs coated with cooked spiced minced mutton and fried, then cut in half and served in a sauce of curried tomato and onion’ (Page 251).

 Lynda Bowen, Nottingham.

 We also provide for large catering orders, for this, call 214-865-8471 or email Sales@deliciousbites.kitchen

 Only “Chin Chin” products are eligible for online shipment.
-However, we do delivery within the North Dallas area of Texas or call us for other arrangements for delivery.
-Please email or call for arrangements for delivery on other products
+However, we do delivery within the North Dallas area of Texas or give us a call for other arrangements for delivery.
+Please email or call for arrangements for the delivery of other products